Home ►

 • Speech language pathologist (SLP)

 An originating site is the location where a patient is located while receiving physician or practitioner medical services through telehealth.
-Before the COVID-19 public health emergency (PHE), patients needed to receive telehealth at an originating site located in a certain geographic location.

-Through December 31, 2024, all patients can receive telehealth wherever they are located.
+Through September 30, 2025, all patients can receive telehealth wherever they are located.
 They do not need to be at a designated originating site and there are no geographic restrictions.

-For dates of service after December 31, 2024:
+For dates of service on and after October 1, 2025:

 • Behavioral or mental telehealth -- All patients can continue to receive telehealth wherever they are located, with no originating site requirements or geographic location restriction.